 Unbelievably, the population density of Crown Heights is six times higher than in New York!
 It’s bursting at the seams with young people who are moving in to enjoy the culturally diverse, historic area.

 Nightlife is great in Crown Heights–there are plenty of bars and restaurants.
 But you’ll also find lots of outdoor recreation like the Brooklyn Botanic Garden and the 585-acre Prospect Park.
 If you live in Manhattan, you’ll have a sizable commute, but you just have to hop on the 2, 3, 4, 5 trains to get you there.
-Rent is much cheaper in Crown Heights than it is in Manhattan, so learn more about Brooklyn movers.
+Rent is much cheaper in Crown Heights than it is in Manhattan.

 Millennials who want to live in Manhattan but don’t have a lot to spend on rent should take a look at Inwood, a peaceful, northern part of the city.
 Most people in Inwood commute to work via car–only 17% use public transportation, so think carefully about whether or not it will work for you.
 If you enjoy quiet and open spaces, Inwood might be exactly what you’re looking for.

 Although it’s not the best place for commuting, the Upper East Side offers hundreds of great places to eat and drink.
 Additionally, it’s close to Central Park, the Guggenheim Museum, the Met, and the Jewish Museum.
 You’ll never run out of things to do, and it’s a great place for young professionals as well as families.

 Rents are higher in this area than they are in Crown Heights or Inwood, but you’ll always be close to many of New York’s most tempting amenities.

 One of NYC’s most fashionable areas, the Lower East Side offers the true New York lifestyle, and that’s why it’s so popular with Millennials.
 The restaurants and bars are seemingly endless, and there’s plenty to do and see.